sonertari/SSLproxy/README.md

 SSLproxy, SSLproxy acts as both the packet filter and the kernel, and the communication occurs over networking sockets.

+SSLproxy does not automagically redirect any network traffic.
+To actually implement a proxy, you also need to redirect the traffic to the system running sslproxy.
+Your options include running sslproxy on a legitimate router, ARP spoofing, ND spoofing, DNS poisoning, deploying a rogue access point (e.g. using hostap mode), physical recabling, malicious VLAN reconfiguration or route injection, /etc/hosts modification and so on.

 #### Proxy specification

 For example, given the following proxy specification: